 The inquest, however, established beyond question that the body was certainly not that of Marion Lake.
 Although the Coroner did not feel the need to record anything in his notebook, the press reports filled in the details.
 Sergeant Sykes told the jury that he met the uncle and aunt of Marion Lake on Monday evening.
 They told him that in June, Lake’s father had written to inform them that she was married and living in Manchester.
 The relations were also shown part of the shawl found on the body and were able to say that it did not belong to Lake.
 The jury seemed unconvinced (and actually stated, according to the Leeds Mercury, that the statement of Sykes was “insufficient proof” that Lake was alive), and wanted to question Lake but the coroner refused on the grounds that she would be unable to assist in the identification of the body.

-Sykes had also questioned a woman who showed him a dress and shawl similar to that worn by Lake before her disappearance – Sykes believed that they were not similar to that found with the body.
+Sykes had also questioned a woman who showed him a dress and shawl similar to that worn by Lake before her disappearance – Sykes believed that they were not like those found with the body.
 Bizarrely, the woman was also able to describe Lake’s underclothing to Sykes, who informed the jury that the underclothing on the body was “superior in quality and make to Lake’s.”
-Additionally, Lake’s boots were almost worn through, unlike the almost-new boots on the remains.
+Additionally, Lake’s boots were nearly worn through, unlike the almost-new boots on the remains.
 One of the jury, Mr Anderson, had noticed Lake’s “bad boots” when she lived on Clough Lane and was able to state that they were dissimilar to those on the body.

 Having spoken to her uncle and aunt, Sykes was able to confirm the date of Lake’s disappearance: 29 October 1880, which closed the case.
 A coin found in the dead woman’s purse was dated 1881: the body could not be that of Lake.
 The jury queried the earlier identification of the shawl as belonging to Lake – one of those who made the link was the mother of Samuel Mellor, who found the body with his friend.
 As she was at the scene afterwards, it is not hard to imagine the excited discussion taking place.
 But Sykes had questioned her again and she now said that the shawl had not belonged to Lake.
 The inquest had also established from Doctor Musgrave that the dead woman had not been pregnant; if rumours of Lake’s pregnancy were true, this was more evidence that it could not be her.

-If the jury had some doubts that her relatives were telling the truth, the body could not have been Marion Lake.
-But it does raise the question – and possibly did so with the jury – of why Lake mysteriously disappeared.
+But the question – which was clearly of interest to the jury – remained: why did Lake mysteriously disappear?
 That question can be tentatively answered, but presents a few problems of its own.
-Using details from census returns, as well as birth, marriage and death registrations, it is possible to double-check the details reported in the press.
+Using census returns, as well as birth, marriage and death registrations, it is possible to double-check the details reported in the press.
 There are three realistic candidates for Marion Lake, two of whom had obviously complicated lives.
 However, it should be stressed: there is no direct, concrete evidence that any of these three Marions ever set foot in Liversedge, so there is a large element of guesswork involved.

 According to the 1881 census, taken after the disappearance, there were two families named Lake living in the area.
 As it happens, both had a relative called Marion or Mary Ann.
 The first family was that of Isaac Lake, a 28-year-old stoker from Thompson, a small village in Norfolk.
 His wife Sarah was from Hereford and they lived in Marsh, an area that is now part of Cleckheaton and roughly a mile from Liversedge, which is stretching the definition of “living in Hightown”.